 - other entity

 proposing to discharge wastewater from a point source to surface water must apply to EPA.
-The following situations require applicants to submit a copy of EPA’s Notice of Intent (NOI) to MassDEP, along with transmittal form and payment (unless exempt):
+The following situations require applicants to submit a copy of EPA’s Notice of Intent (NOI) to EEA ePlace (see below), along with payment (unless exempt):